LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

-\hi{Insights of Markup Language Analysis.} Currently, most studies on markup language understanding continue to rely on pre-trained language models (PLMs) for two main reasons.
-(1) Controllability: PLMs offer a fully controllable environment, where model size, training data, and task-specific settings can be explicitly defined.
-In contrast, LLM-based APIs are typically closed-source and involve high costs for fine-tuning and inference.
-(2) Structural Adaptation: PLMs can be tailored with specialized tokenization and positional encodings to capture the hierarchical structure of HTML/XML~\cite{deng2022dom,xu2024hierarchical}.
-However, general-purpose LLMs often depend on prompt engineering, resulting in redundant tokenization and excessively long prompts, while also struggling to jointly model semantic and structural information (e.g., converting an HTML table into plain text requires an auxiliary schema to record the layout of each cell).
+\hi{Insights of Markup Language Analysis.} Most studies on markup language understanding still rely on PLMs for two reasons. $(i)$ Controllability: PLMs allow explicit control over model size, training data, and task settings, whereas LLM APIs are often closed-source and costly. $(ii)$ Structural Adaptation: PLMs can use specialized tokenization and positional encodings to capture HTML/XML hierarchies~\cite{deng2022dom,xu2024hierarchical}, while general-purpose LLMs depend on prompt engineering, leading to redundant tokenization, long prompts, and difficulty jointly modeling semantics and structure (e.g., converting an HTML table to text requires auxiliary schemas).

 However, given the strong semantic capabilities of LLMs, leveraging them for markup language understanding remains promising, provided that effective methods are developed to compensate for their limitations while maximizing their semantic reasoning power.
 To this end, we identify two key research insights, which can be categorized into information compression and tool integration.